parallaxinc/BlocklyProp/README.txt

 BlocklyProp runs in the browser, but is started using a bat file.
 This will start a Java application that contains an embedded Jetty server.
 When the server has started it will open your browser.

-Although it is written in Java it can only run on Windows because I use Propellent.exe to compile and communicate with the microcontroller.
+~~Although it is written in Java it can only run on Windows because I use Propellent.exe to compile and communicate with the microcontroller.~~
+Thanks to input and references to other projects done for the Parallax Propeller I've integrated a cross platform compiler and way to load the application in the microcontroller.

 Currently the bat file only starts the java jar: "java -jar BlocklyProp-1.0-SNAPSHOT.jar", but might be extended with more functionality in a later stage.